-The service received four complaints in Q1, 2017-18.
-Three complaints in Q2, 2017-18.
+The Service received four complains in Q1, 2017-18. three complaints in Q2, 2017-18.
 Two complaints in Q3.
 2017-18.
 Two complaints in Q4.
 2017-18.

-The target for 2018/19 remains at three complaints per quarter.
+The quarterly target for 2018-19 remains at Three complaints.

-The service received two complaints in Q1, 2018/19, of which one was partly upheld.
-Four of the nine complaints received were upheld or partially upheld in Q2.
-However four of those nine complaints where incorrectly logged and reallocated accordingly including two that where upheld.
-Procedures are now in place to ensure this error doesn't re-occurgoing forward.
+The Service received Two complaints in Q1, 2018-19, of which One was partly upheld.
+Four of the nine complaints received was upheld or partially upheld in Q2.
+However Four of those Nine complaints where incorrectly logged and reallocated accordingly including two that where upheld.
+Only one complaint was received and was upheld during Q3.
+However this won't show in the Q3 report as was incorrectly allocated to Financial Management Unit's complaints queue.
+Has been corrected however this won't show until the annual report is produced.

-The service received four complaints in Q1, 2017-18, none were upheld or partly upheld.
+The Service received Four complaints in Q1, 2017-18, none were upheld or partly upheld.
 One of the three complaints received was upheld or partially upheld in Q2.
 None of the two complaints received was upheld or partially upheld in Q3, 2017-18.
 Q4 2 complaints received, one was partly upheld.

-Investigation shows that these complaints that are upheld or partly upheld are no relation to each other and shown o patterns or trends.
-As a result of this the figures for this indicator can fluctuate quite drastically depending on the number of complaints received during each quarter.
+Investigation shows that these complaints that are upheld or partly upheld are no relation to each other and show no patterns or trends.
+As a result of this the figures for this indicators can fluctuate quite drastically depending on the number of complaints received during each quarter.